ravila4/python_plots/README.md

 # Python Plots

-Creating various plots with matplotlib
+IPython notebooks with notes on creating various plots with matplotlib.
+So far, there are exercises for creating:

+* boxplots
+* histograms
+* plots with error bars
+* interactive plots with IPython widgets